alexanderhay2020/499_pneumatic/README.md

 That said, leakage still proved to be a nuisance throughout the project.
 Pistons of various sizes were printed in an effort to dial in the tolerances, but ultimately will require better surface finishing.
 In addition to O-Rings, piston rod rings were incorporated into the design to alleviate the issue.
 Though not unsuccessful, it was not utilized in the final design.

+Future work with this project will primarily focus on characterization of the actuator, as well as making each element more robust and providing the framework for which development can continue.
+The two largest lessons were in time management, setting realistic expectations and goals, and project management, learning how to juggle multiple facets of a project and navigating the way forward.

 The control loop has two pressure sensors and one touch sensor.
 An optical linear encoder using fiber optic cables was considered, which would've provided more certain feedback of the piston, but ultimately was shelved due to time constraints.

-Future work with this project will primarily focus on characterization of the actuator, as well as making each element more robust and providing the framework for which development can continue.
-The two largest lessons were in time management, setting realistic expectations and goals, and project management, learning how to juggle multiple facets of a project and navigating the way forward.

 Knowing if/when the piston engages with the finger is also important.
 The controller currently takes advantage of the CTMU module on the PIC32.
 For it to work, the surface that the fingertip engages with must be conductive (and MRI-compatible, ie. aluminum foil) for it to work.
-Studies examining the heating effects of MRI scanning have shown that no significant heating occurs with nonferromagnetic materials.<sup>[[2]](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.1910070302?sid=nlm%3Apubmed)</sup> This means the individual won't risk burning their finger.
+Studies examining the heating effects of MRI scanning have shown that no significant heating occurs with nonferromagnetic materials.<sup>[[7]](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.1910070302?sid=nlm%3Apubmed)</sup> This means the individual won't risk burning their finger.
 And because the peripheral is non-moving, there's no risk of interference during imaging<sup>[[3]](https://pubmed.ncbi.nlm.nih.gov/18982643/)</sup>.

 ## References

-[y] Kandel, E. R., 2013.
+[1] Kandel, E. R., 2013.
 Principles of Neural Science.
 5th ed.

-[1] Purves, D., Augustine, G., Fitzpatrick, D., Hall, W., LaMantia, A., Mooney, R., Platt, M. and White, L., 2018.
+[2] Purves, D., Augustine, G., Fitzpatrick, D., Hall, W., LaMantia, A., Mooney, R., Platt, M. and White, L., 2018.
 Neuroscience.
 6th ed.

-[2] Birznieks I, Jenmalm P, Goodwin AW, Johansson RS.
-Encoding of direction of fingertip forces by human tactile afferents.
-J Neurosci.
-2001;21(20):8222-8237. doi:10.1523/JNEUROSCI.21-20-08222.2001

-[3] Mascaro S, Asada H. Understanding of fingernail-bone interaction and fingertip hemodynamics for fingernail sensor design.
-Proceedings 10th Symposium on Haptic Interfaces for Virtual Environment and Teleoperator Systems HAPTICS 2002.
-2002. doi:10.1109/haptic.2002.998948

-[4] Fischer GS, Krieger A, Iordachita I, Csoma C, Whitcomb LL, Gabor F. MRI compatibility of robot actuation techniques--a comparative study.
+[3] Fischer GS, Krieger A, Iordachita I, Csoma C, Whitcomb LL, Gabor F. MRI compatibility of robot actuation techniques--a comparative study.
 Med Image Comput Comput Assist Interv.
 2008;11(Pt 2):509-517. doi:10.1007/978-3-540-85990-1_61

-[5] Wang Y, Cole GA, Su H, Pilitsis JG, Fischer GS.
+[4] Wang Y, Cole GA, Su H, Pilitsis JG, Fischer GS.
 MRI compatibility evaluation of a piezoelectric actuator system for a neural interventional robot.
 Conf Proc IEEE Eng Med Biol Soc.
 2009;2009:6072-6075. doi:10.1109/IEMBS.2009.5334206

+[5] Mascaro S, Asada H. Understanding of fingernail-bone interaction and fingertip hemodynamics for fingernail sensor design.
+Proceedings 10th Symposium on Haptic Interfaces for Virtual Environment and Teleoperator Systems HAPTICS 2002.
+2002. doi:10.1109/haptic.2002.998948

+[6] Birznieks I, Jenmalm P, Goodwin AW, Johansson RS.
+Encoding of direction of fingertip forces by human tactile afferents.
+J Neurosci.
+2001;21(20):8222-8237. doi:10.1523/JNEUROSCI.21-20-08222.2001

-[x] Buchli R, Boesiger P, Meier D. Heating effects of metallic implants by MRI examinations.
+[7] Buchli R, Boesiger P, Meier D. Heating effects of metallic implants by MRI examinations.
 Magn Reson Med.
 1988;7(3):255-261. doi:10.1002/mrm.1910070302